tim-minter/Practical-Machine-Learning/README.md

-# A Practical Machine Learning Workshop.
+# A Practical Machine Learning Workshop
 How to build a scalable deployment of a machine learning model, available via secured API on public cloud.
 You have a data set you want to predict results from.
 With no code, we will train a model based on that data and show how to securely call it from your code/app.

 ## Introduction